github/docs/CONTRIBUTING.md

    ```
 ### Make your update:
 - Tips and tricks for [navigating the codebase](#LINK TO WORKING IN GITHUB/DOCS REPOSITORY)
   - Are you contributing to node.js?
-(Make sure you're using the latest version of node)
+(Make sure you're using the version of node.js that we support)
   - Are you contributing to markdown?
 (We use [GitHub Markdown])
+  - Resolving merge conflicts: when you try to merge two branches that change the same part of the same file, you will get a merge conflict.

 ### Open a pull request
 - Use the pull request template